 One has to depend on 3rd party vendors who have already developed themes and plugins to run a crowdfunding website.

-2. Security Threats: WordPress version updates are important, avoiding which may leave WordPress websites vulnerable.
+2. Security Threats: WordPress version updates are essential, avoiding which may leave WordPress websites vulnerable.

-However, due to the version incompatibility issues mentioned above many WordPress users avoid upgrading their core WordPress files which makes their website more prone to malware and hacking attacks.
+However, due to the version incompatibility issues mentioned above, many WordPress users avoid upgrading their core WordPress files, making their websites more prone to malware and hacking attacks.

 It has been found in many cases that outdated WordPress themes and plugins are responsible for malware attacks.